outrunnl/dbcollect/README.md

 ### Non-Linux (UNIX) systems

 DBCollect now supports AIX and Solaris systems.
-You need to have Python 2 installed.
+You need to have Python installed.

-Windows and HP-UX are not (yet) supported.
+Windows and HP-UX are not (yet) supported although on HP-UX, it may work fine to collect Oracle information (not SAR and system info).
+Let me know if you want to help with testing.

 ## Requirements

-- Oracle RDBMS 10g or higher
+- Oracle RDBMS 10g or higher, tested up to 19.x
-- Enterprise Linux 6 or 7, Solaris 11, IBM AIX 7
+- Enterprise Linux 6, 7 or 8, Solaris 11, IBM AIX 7
-- Python 2
+- Python 2 or 3
-- Database instances up and running and listed in /etc/oratab or /var/opt/oracle/oratab (Solaris)
+- Database instances up and running and listed in /etc/oratab or /var/opt/oracle/oratab (Solaris) OR detectable via ORACLE_HOMES listed in the Oracle Inventory
 - SYS credentials (hence the 'oracle' user)
 - AWR or Statspack installed and configured
 - Retention should be at least 7 days (10080 minutes) for a reasonable period of workload data